Get a Realistic Acoustic Guitar Sound (Part 1)

-Surely you will agree that the acoustic guitar is one of the most used instruments out there.
-Countless everlasting hits in modern music were written for acoustic guitar, ranging from classical music and rock and roll, all the way up to modern hybrids of electronic music.
-Transfering the exact characteristics of a real acoustic guitar instrument to software, while capturing the unique behavior is not simple.
-However, recently some companies came close to developing a faithful digital emulation of the mentioned instrument.
+Indeed, you will agree that the acoustic guitar is one of the most used instruments out there.
+Countless everlasting hits in modern music were written for acoustic guitar, ranging from classical music and rock and roll up to modern hybrids of electronic music.
+Transferring the exact characteristics of a real acoustic guitar instrument to software while capturing the unique behavior is not simple.
+However, recently, some companies came close to developing a faithful digital emulation of the mentioned instrument.
 For this reason, we will divide this tutorial into a couple of parts since the interface and possibilities of the instruments are vast.
-Finally, we’ll show you some practical audio examples.
+Finally, we'll show you some practical audio examples.

 Evolution Modern Nylon